Walter-Correa/ThreadLimiter/README.md

 # ThreadLimiter
-MyBB 1.8 plugin to define thread limits in certain forums
+MyBB 1.8 plugin to define topics limits in certain forums